Must complete application to determine eligibility. Must show or be able to obtain:

 CMC is an organization of 20-plus community health center locations staffed by Internal or Family Medicine, Women's Health/OB, and Pediatric providers who are committed to delivering the most advanced treatment and medical care to their patients in a supportive and caring environment.
 CMC serves over 88,000 patients in the San Joaquin County area.
 There are two trained physicians and one nurse practitioner who highly specialize in the treatment of HIV/AIDS and the knowledge of appropriate care guidelines for the prescription of antiretroviral (ART) medications.
 They are also skilled in the treatment of Hepatitis C (HCV).
 The Program staff consists of two bilingual (Spanish) Medical Case Managers who help coordinate treatment and services, as well as provide specific support/wraparound care.
 They are certified enrollment workers for the AIDS Drug Assistance Program (ADAP), which also administers the Health Insurance Premium Payment (HIPP) and PrEP Assistance Programs.
 Privacy and confidentiality are valuable to us.

 In addition to the above primary treatment (including visits, immunizations, vaccines, treatment of other chronic conditions, laboratory tests, x-rays), CMC EIS Program may also connect you to receive the following at CMC:

 The EIS Program also provides or refers to services via Medical Case Managers:

-If you or someone you know has tested positive for HIV and need access to treatment, they can help get started immediately.
+If you or someone you know has tested positive for HIV and needs access to treatment, they can get started immediately.
 Please contact their office.

 Monday through Friday 8:00 a.m. to 4:30 p.m.
 Services available on evenings and Saturdays.
 Please call for more information.